collinwat/xp/README.md

 This is a place to drop creative [des]ign [ex]periments and demos for the web.

-The initial goal is to experiment with modern browser features and find interesting ways to incorporate into the design process.
+The goal is to experiment with modern browser features and find interesting ways to incorporate them into the design process.

 Libraries